-Inside: Finding books for autistic children and neurodiverse kids is not always easy, especially when you are looking for stories that are engaging, meaningful, and not entirely didactic.
+Inside: Finding autism books for kids is not always easy, especially when you are looking for stories that are engaging, meaningful, and not entirely didactic.
 I’ve compiled a list of stories new and old I think you and your kids will love!

 *This post contains affiliate links.